acarteas/2019-fall-cs112/projects/image manipulator milestone 1/readme.md

 # Grading
 This assignment is worth 100 points:
-* 60 points for completing the task (demonstrate good progress, regular github checkins, good github comments, maintaining your project board)
+* 60 points for reglarly working on the project (demonstrate good progress, regular github checkins, good github comments, maintaining your project board)
 * 20 points for correct program output (i.e. all of your image effects work properly)
 * 10 points for demonstrating progress during checkins
 * 10 points for your reflection.
 For inspiration, see [my prompts](../../docs/sample_reflection.md)